 High waist “mom” jeans: I love a good mom-jean and the flexibility and ease it provides.
-I think having a great high rise jean is essential.
-It’s flattering and chic, and my favorite iteration of this jean is in a medium wash.
+I think having great high-rise jeans is essential.
+It’s flattering and chic, and my favorite iteration of these jeans is in a medium wash.

 Straight leg jeans: Straight leg jeans are trendy currently, but they are also able to withstand the test of time.
-Investing in a light wash straight leg jean will undoubtedly serve you well over the years.
+Investing in light-wash straight-leg jeans will undoubtedly serve you well over the years.

 Denim skirt: Depending on your style, you may want a mini skirt, a midi skirt, or even a full-length denim skirt.
 The denim skirt is a classic wardrobe staple, be sure to pick which length works for your style.

 Wide leg trousers: These are instantly chic and elongate your legs.
-They work with every body-shape and are great for the office and business casual settings.
+They work with every body shape and are great for office and business casual settings.

 Leggings: A great pair of leggings is an essential wardrobe building block.
 Check out this post for unique ways to wear leggings as pants.